Andrei Martynenko

 Key engineering aspects

-• Deterministic processing stages
+• Deterministic processing and idempotency

 Tech stack